folkehelseinstituttet/Fhi.Frontend.Demo/doc/HTML-example.md

 # HTML example

 This HTML example is an Angular template.
-It shows the spacing we use and how break linkes for attribures etc. in our projects.
+It shows the spacing we use and how to break lines for attributes etc. in our projects.

 ```html
 <div class="container">